TongchengOpenSource/smart-doc/README.md

   "allInOneDocFileName":"index.html",//Customize the output document name "requestExample":"true",//Whether to display the request example in the document, the default value is true.
   "responseExample":"true",//Whether to display the response example in the document, the default is true.
+  "ignoreRequestParams":[ //The request parameter object will be discarded when generating the document.@since 1.9.2
+        "org.springframework.ui.ModelMap"
+   ],
   "dataDictionaries": [// Configure the data dictionary, no need to set {
       "title": "Order Status", // The name of the data dictionary